Njideka Akunyili Crosby: Career and accomplishments

 After graduating from Yale in 2011, Akunyili Crosby was selected as artist-in-residence at the highly regarded Studio Museum in Harlem, known for promoting and supporting emerging African artists.
 During this residency she met her mentor, New-York based artist, Wangechi Mutu.
 She spent her year of residence experimenting with drawing, figure painting, studying contemporary art, postcolonial history and diasporic studies.

-In 2015, Jamillah James, a former Studio Museum in Harlem curator and at the time, assistant curator at the Hammer Museum in Los Angeles, organized Akunyili Crosby's first solo exhibition at the Hammer Museum.
+In 2015, Jamillah James, a former Studio Museum in Harlem curator and at the same time, assistant curator at the Hammer Museum in Los Angeles, organized Akunyili Crosby's first solo exhibition at the Hammer Museum.
 That same year, James organized another exhibition of Akunyili Crosby's work at Art and Practice in Los Angeles.

 In 2016, Akunyili Crosby was named one of the Financial Times Women of the Year."
 That same year, a solo exhibition of Akunyili Crosby's work was held at the Norton Museum of Art in West Palm Beach, Florida.

 In 2017, Akunyili Crosby won the MacArthur Fellowship Genius grant.

 In 2018, Akunyili Crosby designed the mural that wrapped the Museum of Contemporary Art, Grand Avenue, Los Angeles.
 The mural features her signature style of combining painting with collage, printmaking, and drawing to create intricate, layered scenes.
 She was the second artist to create a mural for the site under a new initiative by the museum.

 “Thriving and Potential, Displaced (Again and Again and…)” (2021) was commissioned for the Met's exhibition, Before Yesterday We Could Fly.

 Akunyili Crosby's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

+Her work was also featured in the National Portrait Gallery's 2023 Kinship exhibit alongside fellow artists Ruth Leonela Buentello, Jess T. Dugan, LaToya Ruby Frazier, Jessica Todd Harper, Thomas Holton, Sedrick Huckaby, and Anna Tsouhlarakis.

+In 2023, the Huntington displayed The Hilton Als Series: Njideka Akunyili Crosby; an exhibit curated by New Yorker magazine critic Hilton Als.